WASAPI-Community/data-transfer-apis/ait-reference-specification/README.md

    *(example: `https://partner.archive-it.org/export/v1/jobs`)*

 The `/jobs` path shows the jobs on this server accessible to the client.
-This enables the request and deliver of WARC derivative webdata files.
+This enables the request and delivery of WARC derivative webdata files.
 The `/jobs` path supports GET and POST methods.
-Implementations that do not include the ability to submit a job should still support his path and simply return that no jobs are possible for the client on this server.
+Implementations that do not include the ability to submit a job should still support this path and simply return that no jobs are possible for the client on this server.

    * **Example queries and results**